Mona Brand

 Mona Brand (22 October 1915 – 1 August 2007) was a twentieth-century Australian playwright, poet and freelance writer.
 She also wrote under the name Alexis Fox.

-Whilst living, Brand was more well known in Europe than in Australia, so much so that Brand subtitled her 1995 autobiography, Enough Blue Sky: the autobiography of Mona Brand... an unknown well-known writer.
+Whilst living, Brand was better known in Europe than in Australia, so much so that Brand subtitled her 1995 autobiography, Enough Blue Sky: the autobiography of Mona Brand... an unknown well-known writer.

 Early life

 Brand was born in Sydney on 22 October 1915, to Alexander and Violet Brand (née Nixon).
 She had an older brother, John, and a younger, Deryck.

 In the early 1930s, her father was second engineer on ship S.S.
 Cape Leeuwin servicing lighthouses and lightships between Brisbane and Darwin.
 There were literary influences in her family.
 In one letter to Brand, her father included an original poem The Carpentaria Lightship which she unsuccessfully attempted to have published in The Bulletin.
 Brand's mother, Violet Nixon, was the youngest daughter of journalist, government surveyor, architect and poet Francis Hodgson Nixon (1832–1883), whose collection of poetical pieces The Legends and Lays of Peter Perfume putatively 'collected, corrected and edited by Francis H' was published in Melbourne by F. F. Bailliere in 1865.

-When Brand was seven years old, her mother died of a self-induced abortion, and she was sent to live with relatives in Rockhampton, attending the Rockhampton Girls Grammar School.
+When Brand was seven years old, her mother died after a self-induced abortion, and she was sent to live with relatives in Rockhampton, attending the Rockhampton Girls Grammar School.
 At the age of eleven she moved back to Sydney, finishing her education at North Sydney Girls' High School.
 Brand wrote of her childhood feelings of displacement in her autobiography, Enough Blue Sky, which she published in 1995.
 She often felt the disparity between her own treatment and the treatment her brothers received, and noticed other disparities in class and race from an early age.
 She believed this informed her later writing and opinions.
 When she was in high school she aspired to become a journalist.

 Adult years

 Brand's first job was as a copy-writer with The Sun in Sydney.
 During World War II, she worked as a social worker and then as a research officer for the Department of Labour and National Service (1945–48).
-She worked in London between 1948 and 1954, originally as a typist for the BBC, then in Hanoi, Vietnam in 1956-57 as an English teacher, subsequently returning to Australia.
+She worked in London between 1948 and 1954, originally as a typist for the BBC, then in Hanoi, Vietnam in 1956–57 as an English teacher, subsequently returning to Australia.

 On 26 September 1955 Mona married Len Fox, a journalist for the Communist Party, who was also a poet and fiction writer.
 Their marriage was, in the words of Brand's friends and herself, a "marriage of true minds".
 They remained together until his death in Sydney on 9 January 2004, aged 98.